-I don’t know about you, but some weeks are more expensive than others, and if you’re waiting on payday, a big bowl of rice and beans will sustain you until the money hits the bank.
-That’s why I always keep a bag of dried beans in my pantry.
+I don’t know about you, but some weeks are more expensive than others, and if you’re waiting on payday, a big bowl of rice and pinto beans will sustain you until the money hits the bank.
+That’s why I always keep a bag of dried pintos in my pantry.
 My Mom taught me this trick years ago and it has paid off–literally!
 Other than being filling and quite inexpensive, beans are really, really good for you!

 Sometimes, it’s the simple things in life that we take for granted– milk and cereal, peas and carrots, eggs and bacon, and rice and beans.
 Interestingly, rice and beans have been staple menu items in many cuisines for centuries, but is this by chance or by design?
 Did our ancestors realize the composition of these foods actually results in a complete protein?
-Both rice and beans are supplemental proteins (incomplete) in that each is abundant and deficient in an essential amino acid.
+Both rice and pinto beans are supplemental proteins (incomplete) in that each is abundant and deficient in an essential amino acid.
 The nutrient profiles of these foods allows them to work synergistically in producing a complete protein.

 The human body produces twenty-two amino acids, however there are nine essential amino acids that must be gained through diet: histidine, isoleucine, leucine, lysine, methionine, phenalalanine, threonine, tryptophan and valine.
 In the case of rice and beans, lysine is abundant in beans, but deficient in grains.
 On the other hand, grains are high in methionine, and beans are not, so it’s a trade-off.
 The combination of certain supplemental foods will “complete” the essential amino acid formula, thus providing a complete protein.
 Other combinations of food are complete proteins–lentils and barley, peanut butter and whole grain bread, legumes with nuts/seeds and raw spinach with almonds.
 Plant based complete proteins include soy, quinoa, hemp seeds, buckwheat and amaranth.
 Soy based foods that are complete proteins include tofu, tempeh and seitan.